keyboard_arrow_up

 Materials used to enclose food items for shipping, storage, and retail display, designed to preserve freshness and meet safety standards.

-Comprehensive services that include material handling, inventory management, assembly, packaging, and transportation of products.
+Comprehensive services that can include material handling, inventory control, assembly, packaging, order preparation, and transportation support.

 Medical Packaging